zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^In my website I take deep dives into inner workings and behind the scenes of what is Swift and iOS development today.

-^However, in this talk I'd like to take a different approach, and instead, I'm happy to share with you some of the lessons I've learned during the past three years of building and shipping SwiftUI apps.
+^However, in this talk I'd like to take a different approach, and instead, I'm happy to share with you some of the lessons I've learned during the past three years of transitioning while building and shipping SwiftUI apps.
 From the perspective of a UIKit and AppKit developer.

 ^Let's get started!